Investigators shared key update on the deaths of Gene Hackman and his wife. Here’s what we learned

 Hantavirus most commonly is contracted through deer mice in the United States, especially when exposed to their urine, droppings and saliva, according to the US Centers for Disease Control and Prevention.
 It does not spread from person to person.

-New Mexico has confirmed 136 infections of hantavirus over the past 50 years, nearly half of which were fatal, according to New Mexico State Veterinarian Erin Phillips.
+New Mexico has confirmed 136 infections of hantavirus over the past 50 years, nearly half of which were fatal, according to New Mexico State Veterinarian Erin Phipps.

 Investigators are tying up “loose ends” with dog, cell phones

-Note: Correction: An earlier version of this report misidentified one of the New Mexico officials.
-It is State Veterinarian Erin Phipps.